 Borrowing brokers must transfer in the form of cash or other securities, collateral valued at a minimum of 102% of the fair value of domestic securities and international fixed income securities, or 105% of the fair value of international equity securities on loan.
 Collateral is marked to market daily.
 If the fair value of the pledged collateral falls below the specified levels, additional collateral is required to be pledged by the close of the next business day.
 In the event of default by a borrowing broker, the Funds' custodial bank is obligated to indemnify the Funds if, and to the extent that, the fair value of collateral is insufficient to replace the lent securities.
 The Funds have not experienced any loss due to credit or interest rate risk on securities lending activity since inception of the program.
-As of June 30, 2025, the Funds had no credit risk exposure to borrowers because the fair value of collateral held for securities lent exceeded the fair value of the related securities, as follows: (Amounts expressed in Thousands.
-Negative numbers are presented in parentheses and may not be read by all screen readers.)
+As of June 30, 2025, the Funds had no credit risk exposure to borrowers because the fair value of collateral held for securities lent exceeded the fair value of the related securities, as follows (amounts expressed in thousands):

-Fair Value Lent Securities Fair Value Collateral Received Percent Collateralized Lent for cash collateral: U.S. government and agency securities \$ 3,422,120 \$ 3,493,775 102.09% U.S. corporate bond and equity securities 1,523,764 1,559,220 102.33 International fixed income securities 7,727 7,895 102.17 International equities 12,477 13,157 105.45 Total securities lent \$ 4,966,088 \$ 5,074,047 102.17%
+Fair Value Lent Securities Collateral Received Percent Collateralized Lent for cash collateral: U.S. government and agency securities \$ 3,422,120 \$ 3,493,775 102.09% U.S. corporate bond and equity securities 1,523,764 1,559,220 102.33 International fixed income securities 7,727 7,895 102.17 International equities 12,477 13,157 105.45 Total securities lent \$ 4,966,088 \$ 5,074,047 102.17%